mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### ENHANCED MOBILITY

 The Traveller has both legs modified to move faster with greater stability.
-The basic version adds 1.5 metres to the distance the Traveller can move with a Minor Action.
+The basic version adds 1.5 meters to the distance the Traveller can move with a Minor Action.
 Additionally, all checks based on balance or ambulatory reflexes are made with DM+1.

 At TL11, internal chemical pumps and fatigue-resistant fibres are added, greatly increasing ground speed and agility.
-This augment adds three metres to the distance the Traveller moves with a Minor Action and all checks based on balance or ambulatory reflexes are made with DM+2.
+This augment adds three meters to the distance the Traveller moves with a Minor Action and all checks based on balance or ambulatory reflexes are made with DM+2.

 At TL13, this augment is made from superior materials designed to maximise efficiency and stability.
-This adds six metres to the distance the Traveller moves with a Minor Action and all checks based on balance or ambulatory reflexes are made with DM+3.
+This adds six meters to the distance the Traveller moves with a Minor Action and all checks based on balance or ambulatory reflexes are made with DM+3.

 As with Combat Arms, these cybernetic options represent standard models.
 The Robot Handbook cyborg rules allow for custom cybernetic legs, although availability may be limited.

 Enhanced
 Mobility TL Effect Cost
-Basic 8 +1.5 metre movement,
+Basic 8 +1.5 meter movement,
 DM+1 to relevant checks

 Cr10000

-Improved 11 +3 metre movement,
+Improved 11 +3 meter movement,
 DM+2 to relevant checks

 Cr15000

-Advanced 13 +6 metre movement,
+Advanced 13 +6 meter movement,
 DM+3 to relevant checks

 Cr25000

 #### RAZOR CLAWS

 Imbedded claws designed to retract under the fingernails are strong enough to cut steel.
 At higher Tech Levels, increasingly sharp edges cut through harder substances.
-The claws are adjustable, extending as far as five centimetres from the fingertips,allowing attacks to cause deep wounds and rip  deep into bodies and machinery.
+The claws are adjustable, extending as far as five centimeters from the fingertips,allowing attacks to cause deep wounds and rip  deep into bodies and machinery.
 At TL13 these are monofilament sharp, and at TL15 they are enhanced with an arc-field whose blue glowing energy cannot be parried by anything below TL14, but which, drawing energy from the body, cannot be used for more than 10 combat rounds per day; once the Traveller’s power is expended, these claws revert to basic functionality.

 Razor
 Claw TL Effect Cost